NMFCode/NMFdocs/models/FirstNmfProject.md

 </Project>
 ```

-To be able to access different models of our UML Diagram Company, we need to register the company.nmf, for this we first create a directory modelRegistry with a file ModelRegistry.cs, the file must have the following content (`modelRegistry/ModelRegistry.cs`):
+To be able to access different models of our UML Diagram Company, we need to register the company.nmf, for this we first create a directory modelRegistry with a file ModelRegistry.cs, the file should have the following content (`modelRegistry/ModelRegistry.cs`):
 ```csharp
 using NMF;